Closer (Joy Division album): Release

 The album cover was designed by Martyn Atkins and Peter Saville, with a photograph of the Appiani family tomb in Genoa's Monumental Cemetery of Staglieno adorning much of the sleeve.
 The photograph was taken by Bernard Pierre Wolff in 1978.
 In a 2007 documentary on the band, designer Saville commented that he, upon learning of singer Ian Curtis's suicide, expressed immediate concern over the album's design as it depicted a funeral theme, remarking "we've got a tomb on the cover of the album!"
 (Note: The decision to have this photograph adorn the front cover of Closer had been agreed to by all four members of the band; the sleeve itself was designed prior to Curtis's suicide.)

 Closer was released on 18 July 1980 by Factory Records, as a vinyl LP.
 The album reached No. 6 on the UK Albums Chart.
 It also peaked at No. 3 in New Zealand in September 1981.
 Closer was also named NME Album of the Year.
 The album, along with Unknown Pleasures and Still, was remastered and re-released in 2007.
 As with Unknown Pleasures and Still, the remaster was packaged with a bonus live disc, recorded at the University of London Union.

-Factory boss Tony Wilson was pleased with the final album; he predicted that it would be a commercial success.
+Factory Records boss Tony Wilson was pleased with the final album; he predicted that it would be a commercial success.
 Sumner recalled him saying at the time, "You know, Bernard, this time next year you'll be lounging by a swimming pool in LA with a cocktail in your hand."
 Sumner was less optimistic and "just thought it was the most utterly ridiculous thing anyone had ever said to me."